 The City has successfully completed rent and mortgage assistance programs for LMI residents impacted by the pandemic.
 The programs funded with CDBG-CV were facilitated by Almost Home and Access Housing, which assisted a total of 366 LMI households.
 Emergency assistance for rent and mortgage payments helped them avoid homelessness in this time of crisis.
-The remaining CDBG-CV funds will be reallocated to the City's Wellbeing Division to assist households experiencing or at risk of homelessness due to the impacts of the COVID-19 pandemic.
-The city expects to spend the remainder of these funds in the next program year to close out the CV grant.
+The City will spend remaining funds to cover admin expenses and work to close out the CV grant.
 CDBG-CV expenditures are summarized in the CR-15.